Sebastianhju/Runeterra-5e/Items/Uncommon Items.md

 - 525 Gold
 - Wonderous Item

 **Rejuvinate**: As a bonus action you can expend a hit dice to heal yourself.
 The amount healed is equal to your hit dice plus you constitution modifier.
-Once this effect is used it cannot be used again until you finish a long rest.
+Once this effect is used it cannot be used again until you finish a short rest.

 **Potent Healing**: Whenever you roll hit dice to heal, you can reroll ones and twos.